How Gaming Studios Are Valued

 Premium console and PC studios that ship one-off AAA or AA games (think Larian, FromSoftware lineage, Remedy) trade at lower revenue multiples because each release is a hit-driven event.
 Buyers underwrite to assume the next title might miss, which compresses multiples even for studios with strong track records.

-Comp set: Electronic Arts ($EA) at 4-5x revenue with diversified live-service portfolio; Take-Two ($TTWO) at 5-7x revenue with GTA franchise anchor; Embracer (consolidator, distressed) at 0.5-1x; Capcom and Square Enix at 3-5x revenue with strong IP libraries.
+Comp set: Electronic Arts ($EA) at a revenue-multiple range with diversified live-service portfolio; Take-Two ($TTWO) at a revenue-multiple range with GTA franchise anchor; Embracer (consolidator, distressed) at 0.5-1x; Capcom and Square Enix at a revenue-multiple range with strong IP libraries.

 What lifts a premium studio into the 3-5x range: owned IP that supports sequels, demonstrated franchise extension, and growing live-service component (DLC, multiplayer, cosmetic economy) layered on top of premium releases.